luciopaiva/lucios-backup-tools/README.md

   this will output a list of files that failed
 - considering some files failed, you can now try `retry-failed-files.js` and see if reading again solves the problem at least for some of them
 - if the files still fail, depending on the file you should be fine with recovering just parts of it (some text file, images, etc).
 For that, use `read-single-file.js`.
 It will recover all sectors it can, showing you how many failed and filling in the output file to compensate for the failed sectors

+### Example backup scenario

+I have a folder with lots of files to back up.
+First I compress them using tar:

+    tar -czvf backup.tgz path-to-folder-with-files-to-backup

+Then I move the tgz file to the folder specified by the `path` property in `config.json`.
+Now I generate the md5 checksum by running:

+    md5 backup.tgz > backup.md5

+Once the md5 checksum is computed, I can use it to validate the file:

+    node verify-md5

+It should show something like this:

+    /Users/myuser/my-backups/backup.tgz
+    PASSED

+Now I make sure that my AWS credentials are set in `~/.aws/credentials`.
+They must be generated in the IAM service panel with full S3 access permissions.
+The credentials file should look like this:

+    [default]
+    aws_access_key_id=NSDKCJNSDKCJSDKN
+    aws_secret_access_key=NAKSDCJNAKSD2489nDCSKCDJ

+If `aws` CLI tool is installed, `aws configure` can be used to set up the access key.

+Finally, run the upload script:

+    node upload-to-s3-with-md5.js

 ## Tools